RyanGA09/BasicCalculatorWeb/README.md

-# BasicCalculatorWeb
+# Basic Calculator Web

-A simple calculator application built using HTML, CSS, and JavaScript
+A Basic calculator application built using HTML, CSS, and JavaScript